-- You can sometimes reduce workers compensation premiums by implementing safety programs, risk management procedures, and training for your employees.
+- You can sometimes reduce workers' compensation premiums by implementing safety programs, risk management procedures, and training for your employees.

-- Consider bundling separate insurance policies (such as general liability and commercial property insurance) under a business owners policy.
+- Consider bundling separate insurance policies (such as general liability insurance and commercial property insurance) under a business owners policy.
 It can often reduce costs and many insurance companies offer a customized business owners policy to suit your needs.

 - Find out if your commercial auto insurance offers safe driving discounts.
 Conduct background checks and obtain driving histories on employees.
 An employee with a poor history can increase your rates significantly.